 Applicants must take the Test of Essential Academic Skills (TEAS) prior to the deadline.
 The test is valid for 2 years.
 The first attempt within 1 year will be used.
 (See Health Program TEAS Test for test dates, version, information and registration.)

 Submit the Verification of Health-Related Experience form

 Submit the Verification of Health-Related Experience form.
 Applicants who do not have any health-related work experience do not need to submit the form.

 Other Required or Recommended Steps

 - Submit Unofficial Transcripts.
 An UNOFFICIAL transcript of all previously attended colleges, including EFSC, is required with your application packet.
 Transfer students may complete the health and nursing transcript request form and submit to the Nursing & Health Science Admissions Office so that your previous college coursework can be placed in your application folder for committee review.
 You must still submit a current unofficial EFSC transcript to reflect all courses taken at or transferred to EFSC.
 Unofficial EFSC transcripts can be accessed at www.floridashines.org.

 - Attend an advisement session with a Health Sciences Advisor.
 You do not need to schedule an appointment to meet with an advisor.
 Please see here for office hours and contacts.

 - Attend an Nursing Group Orientation.
 You do not need to schedule an appointment to attend.
-Please see the Nursing Group Orientation Dates on the left-hand side of the Nursing RN program landing page.
+Please see the Nursing Group Orientation Dates on the Nursing RN program landing page.
 You must attend the Group Orientation associated with your intended campus in order to receive points.